92nd Air Refueling Squadron: World War II

 The squadron was first activated at March Field, California in January 1941 as the 2d Reconnaissance Squadron, and was attached to the 30th Bombardment Group per General Headquarters Air Force's policy of attaching one reconnaissance squadron to each bombardment group.
 Four months later it moved to New Orleans Airport, Louisiana, where it trained with the Douglas B-18 Bolo.
 Following the Japanese attack on Pearl Harbor, the squadron returned to California where it participated in antisubmarine patrols, re-equipping with Consolidated B-24 Liberators for operations.
 It was redesignated the 392d Bombardment Squadron in April 1942 and assigned directly to the 30th Bombardment Group.
 In June 1942, the unit added the mission of training aircrews in the B-24 and in the LB-30 Lend Lease version of the Liberator.

-Squadron B-24J flying over Iwo Jima on 6 March 1945 (Note: Airplane is Consoidated B-24J-45-CO Liberator Serial 42-73425, nicknamed "Deadeye II".)
+Squadron B-24J flying over Iwo Jima on 6 March 1945 (Note: Airplane is Consolidated B-24J-45-CO Liberator Serial 42-73425, nicknamed "Deadeye II".)

 In July 1943, these operations ceased and the squadron began training to deploy to the Central Pacific, arriving in Hawaii in October 1943.
 It began combat operations from Canton Airfield in the Phoenix Islands in November 1943.
 From Canton, the squadron assisted in the invasion of the Gilbert Islands by attacking military installations on the islands and by raiding enemy airfields in the Marshall Islands to protect the amphibious assault on the Gilberts from attacks by Japanese aircraft stationed there.

 The 392d "island hopped" to Abemama Airfield in the Gilberts, where it intensified bombing raids against Japanese installations in the Marshall Islands to help prevent the launching of Japanese planes against the amphibious assault on Tarawa.
 Staging through the recently captured Tarawa and Makin Islands, the squadron attacked several atolls in the Marshalls, including Kwajalein, between 14 November 1943 and 1 April 1944 and participated in the invasion of Kwajalein in February 1944.

 As the war moved closer to Japan, the squadron attacked airfields and naval bases in the Truk Islands to neutralize forces there during invasions in the Mariana Islands.
 The 392d also bombed Wake Island, Guam, Saipan, and harassed other islands in the Carolines and Marianas bypassed by American amphibious forces.

 In August 1944, the squadron moved to East Field (Saipan), in the Mariana Islands.
 During the next six months, the 392d conducted bombing strikes against airfields and shipping at Bonin and Volcano Islands, Iwo Jima, ChiChi Jima, and Yap.
 Its final bombing mission was at Iwo Jima on 19 February 1945, the same day three Marine divisions invaded the island.

 In March 1945, the 392d withdrew from combat and returned to Hawaii, although some of its crews and planes remained in the combat zone, transferring to either of the other Liberator groups in theater, the 11th and 494th Bombardment Groups.
 Despite rumors that the group was to receive the Consolidated B-32 Dominator, the elements in Hawaii conducted training sorties and routine patrols with their Liberators until inactivating in November 1945.